 In the South Atlantic, tilefish is caught in the snapper-grouper fishery.
-In an effort to rebuild less-abundant snapper-grouper species, managers have imposed stricter harvest limitations on snapper-grouper fishermen.
+In an effort to rebuild less abundant snapper-grouper species, managers have imposed stricter harvest limitations on snapper-grouper fishermen.
 As a result, more fishermen have started targeting tilefish, intensifying the existing “race to fish” and resulting in a shortened season.
 The tilefish fishing season has recently been shortened to such a degree that South Carolina longline fishermen (who typically cannot fish until April or May due to weather conditions) and hook-and-line fishermen in Florida (who typically do not fish until the fall) are increasingly unable to participate in the fishery.
-To resolve this problem, managers are considering measures that would limit participation in the tilefish fishery, shift the fishing season, and limit the amount of tilefish fishermen can harvest per fishing trip.
+To resolve this problem, managers created separate quotas for the longline fishers and hook-and-line fishers.
+Additionally, fishery managers implemented measures that limit participation in the longline component of the commercial tilefish fishery and limit the amount of tilefish fishermen can harvest per fishing trip.

 - Greater amberjack

 - Ocean perch